-Over-splitting analysis of Nanopore DRS data
+Over-splitting analysis of nanopore DRS data

 To identify read pairs which result from over-splitting of signal originating from a single RNA molecule, the sequencing summary files produced by guppy were parsed for sequencing time and channel ID.
 These were used to identify pairs of consecutively sequenced reads.
 Genomic locations of reads were parsed from minimap2 mappings and consecutively sequenced reads which aligned adjacently with a genomic distance of between –10 nt and 1000 nt between them were identified.
 Samples sequenced before or during May 2018 had very low levels of over-splitting (between 0.01 and 0.05% of reads) compared to those sequenced in September 2018 onwards (between 0.8 and 1.5% of reads).

-Analysis of the potential for internal priming in Nanopore DRS data
+Analysis of the potential for internal priming in nanopore DRS data

-To determine if internal priming caused by the RT step can occur in Nanopore data, the location of oligo(A) hexamers within Arabidopsis CDS regions was determined and reads which terminated within a 20 nt window of each hexamer were counted.
+To determine if internal priming caused by the RT step can occur in nanopore data, the location of oligo(A) hexamers within Arabidopsis CDS regions was determined and reads which terminated within a 20 nt window of each hexamer were counted.
 Of 10,116 CDS oligo(A) runs, 160 (1.58%) had at least one supporting read in one Col-0 nanopore dataset.
 Of these, 137 were only supported by one replicate, and only 4 were supported by all four biological replicates.
 66 (41%) occurred in terminal exons, suggesting they may be genuine APA sites.

-Poly (A) length estimation using Nanopore DRS data
+Poly (A) length estimation using nanopore DRS data